SarahMcN25/fundamentals/README.md

 Matplotlib pyplot is a state based interface used for data visualisation.
 It is a convenient way for users to generate high quality plots with minimal effort.
 Pyplot can define and store the current state using various commands and functions.
 This package has 137 functions that can be used for plotting.
 In order to demonstrate how pyplot works this notebook explains for following plots in detail.

 ### Horizontal Bar Plot
-This function takes data and plots it using horizontal bars.
-It has 5 parameters; y, width, height, left, align.
 The example in the notebook uses numpy random to generate data for y values and for the width values.
-Then other pyplot functions are used for example:
-- yticks sets the ticks and labels on each of the horizontal bars.
-- gca is used to invert the y-axis so that the place names match with the data generated for those cities.
-- xlabel is used to put a label on the x-axis
-- title adds a title to the plot
-- show is used to call and display the horizontal bar plot.
-- savefig is used to save the figure as a png file.

 <br>